Ph.D., Assistant Professor Department of Materials Science and Engineering

 Lab members Read More

-Open position of Postdoctoral Researcher
+Open positions of Postdoctoral Researcher

-A PhD degree in a relevant field (e.g. materials science or condensed matter physics) and familiarity with typical DFT codes (e.g. VASP or Quantum Espresso) are required.
+A PhD degree in a relevant field (e.g. condensed matter physics) and familiarity with typical DFT codes (e.g. VASP or Quantum Espresso) are required.
 The research will broadly develop computational modeling skills and have opportunities to work closely with superior experimental groups.
 The appointment is initially for one year and can be extended based on mutual agreement.
 Depending on performance, the salary varies between 300,000 and 330,000 RMB/yr.